 5. Begin Searching for Your Dream Job

 After completing a bootcamp, you can begin searching for your dream job.
-Many CS bootcamps offer career guarantees or career assistance, which can be utilized to find a good job fast.
-Otherwise, you can search the Internet using your new coding bootcamp certificate on your resume.
+Many CS bootcamps offer career guarantees or career assistance, which you can use to find a good job fast.
+Otherwise, you can use websites like Indeed or LinkedIn and put your new coding bootcamp certificate on your resume.

-Is College or a Bootcamp Right for Me?
+Is a CS Degree or Bootcamp Right for Me?

 1. What Do You Want to Achieve?

 Do you have a dream company that you’d like to work for?
 Do you have an idea for a world-changing app and want to learn the skills needed to build it?
 Whatever your motivation for learning how to code, it’s important to consider your goals before deciding where to further your education.
 Some programs may fit better with your vision than others.

 2. What Can You Afford?

 It’s important to remember that many coding bootcamps offer both ISAs and traditional loans, and many even give discounts to those who pay the total amount upfront.
 Regardless of your financial situation, know that there are always options for paying for your education.
 If you’re having trouble deciding whether a computer science degree or a bootcamp is the better option, consider your finances.